Classical Limit of Yukawa theory from quantum state perspective: Introduction

-Moreover, our classicalization procedure holds potential in obtaining the classical limit of quantum gravity.
+Moreover, our work can provide insights for deriving the classical limit of quantum gravity.
 Currently, quantum gravity remains beyond the reach of experimental testing due to technological limitations.
 Consequently, establishing whether the classical limit of quantum gravity corresponds to general relativity becomes a crucial test for the validity of the theory \cite{Smolin1996,Han2007}.
-In loop quantum gravity, gravity has been quantized using an approach analogous to lattice QCD, and the quantum states are constructed based on the spin network basis, which is defined in real spacetime coordinates rather than momentum-space, deviating from the traditional Fock space with creation-annihilation operators \cite{Rovelli2004, Rovelli2014, Ashtekar2021}.
+In loop quantum gravity, gravity has been quantized using an approach analogous to lattice quantum field theory, and the quantum states are constructed based on the spin network basis which is defined in real spacetime coordinates rather than the traditional Fock space with creation and annihilation operators \cite{Rovelli2004, Rovelli2014, Ashtekar2021}.
 Similarly, throughout our entire paper, we have treated quantum states in the real spacetime representation, following the canonical framework of quantum field theory.
-While classical limits of some quantum gravity theories defined by path integrals (spinfoam model) have been identified under certain conditions \cite{Han2017, Han2020}, substantial progress in the classicalization of canonical quantum gravity (spin network model) is yet to be achieved.
+While classical limits of some quantum gravity theories defined by path integrals (spinfoam model) have been derived under certain conditions \cite{Han2017, Han2020}, substantial progress in the classical limits of canonical quantum gravity (spin network model) is yet to be achieved.